How to Go Back to School: A Back to College Checklist

 14 minute read

-No matter your situation — whether you never went to college, you didn’t finish, or you’re considering going back for professional development — it’s possible to restart your academic career.
-In fact, you might even be in a position where you’re now better equipped to make decisions about your education that will benefit you and your career in the long run.
-It is a great time to think about going back to school.
-With online learning more accessible than ever, there are even more options available for those who may be in a less traditional position for going to college.
-Our back-to-college checklist can help you get started on pursuing your goals in higher education easily and affordably, no matter your age or previous educational experiences.
+No matter your situation — whether you never went to college, you didn’t finish, or you’re going back to college for professional development — it’s possible to restart your academic career.
+In fact, you might even be in a position where you’re better equipped to make decisions about your education than you were as a teenager.
+And you’re not alone: in 2022, nearly a quarter of undergraduates were age 25 and older

 Step 1: Do a Personal Assessment